November 4, 2019

-Music-lover Bill Halverson reflects on a lifetime of listening, how each concert holds the promise of magic, and one of the most memorable displays of “piano wizardry” he ever encountered.
+Music-lover Dr. Bill Halverson reflects on a lifetime of listening, how each concert holds the promise of magic, and one of the most memorable displays of “piano wizardry” he ever encountered.

 Anyone who knows me well knows that I am a passionate fan of classical music in general and the Minnesota Orchestra in particular.
 Wherever I am, whether at home or abroad, I try to stay informed about opportunities to hear live performances of classical music.